IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/property_models/helmholtz.rst

 State Variables
 ---------------

-There is a choice of state variables, pressure-enthalpy and temperature-pressure-vapor fraction.
+There is a choice of state variables, pressure-enthalpy, pressure-entropy, pressure-internal energy and temperature-pressure-vapor fraction.
 In general the enthalpy-pressure form is preferable.
 Both the pressure and enthalpy variables are smooth and sufficient to define the fluid state.
 For systems where two-phases may be present, it is expected that pressure-enthalpy is the best choice of state variables.

 The temperature-pressure-vapor fraction form is more convenient, since temperature is directly measurable and more familiar than enthalpy.
 Complementarity